PsychlytxTD/tim_data_science_website/content/psychology_landing/projects.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Welcome!
-Here are some problems we can assist with." subtitle = ""
+title = "Help is available if you are experiencing difficulties like these." subtitle = ""

 [content]